robertseaton/robertseaton.github.com/_posts/2014-03-11-the-rhetoric-of-too-terrible-to-think.markdown

 ---
-title: Swallowing the Red Pill Isn't
+title: "Red Pill Rhetoric: Swallowing the Red Pill Isn't"
 layout: post
 summary: "\"We know the truth and no one else does because the truth is painful\" is rhetoric.
 Groups that claim to offer a red pill offer nothing but